Biased elementary doctrines and quotient completions: Introduction

 \section{Introduction}

-Quotient completion is a pervasive construction in mathematics and logic that has been extensively studied in category theory.
-A first explicit description of the free exact category of a left exact one was provided in \cite{carbonimagno}.
-Later in \cite{carboni1998regular}, the result was generalized for weakly left exact categories.
-In \cite{maietti2013quotient}, Maietti and Rosolini introduced the elementary quotient completion in order to give an abstract account of the quotient construction in \cite{maietti2009minimalist}.
-In order to do that, they relativize the notions of equivalence relation and quotient for Lawvere's elementary doctrines, i.e.\ suitable functors of the form $\PP: \CC^{op}\to \mathsf{Pos}$ from categories with strict finite products into the category of posets and order preserving functions \cite{lawvere1969adjointness, lawvere1970equality}.
-According to \cite{maietti2013quotient,maietti2013elementary,maietti2015unifying}, the elementary quotient completion has been shown to generalize the exact completion of a weakly left exact category, provided that finite products are strict.
+The quotient completion is a pervasive construction in mathematics and logic that has been extensively studied in category theory.
+The first explicit description of the free exact category on a category with finite limits was provided in \cite{carbonimagno}.
+Later in \cite{carboni1998regular}, the result was generalized for categories with weak finite limits.
+In \cite{maietti2013quotient}, Maietti and Rosolini introduced the elementary quotient completion to provide an abstract account of the quotient model in \cite{maietti2009minimalist}.
+To achieve this, they relativized the notions of equivalence relation and quotient for Lawvere’s elementary doctrines, i.e., suitable functors of the form $\PP: \CC\op\to \mathsf{Pos}$ from categories with finite products into the category of posets and order-preserving functions \cite{lawvere1969adjointness, lawvere1970equality}.
+According to \cite{maietti2013quotient,maietti2013elementary,maietti2015unifying}, the elementary quotient completion has been shown to generalize the exact completion of a category with weak finite limits, provided that finite products exist.

+A primary example illustrating the application of elementary quotient completion is the category of setoids arising from the intensional level of the \textit{Minimalist Foundation} \cite{maietti2009minimalist}, see \Cref{examples: eqc}.
+This example is the key example of an elementary quotient completion that is not an exact completion.

+Conversely, given a group $G$, the category of $G$-sets $\Gsets$, is equivalent to the exact completion of the category of free actions $\setsG$.
+This serves as an example of exact completion that is not an instance of elementary quotient completion, due to the absence of finite products in $\setsG$, see \Cref{examples: w prod } and \Cref{rmk: exact completion that are not elementary quotient completion}.